apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 ## Special considerations for TVM

 The TVM community has some special considerations that require deviation from the simple docs style outlined by Divio.
-The first is that there is frequently overlap between the user and developer communities.
+The first consideration is that there is frequently overlap between the user and developer communities.
 Many projects document the developer and user experience with separate systems, but it is appropriate to consider both in this system, with differentiations where appropriate.
 As a result the tutorials and how-tos will be divided between "User Guides" that focus on the user experience, and "Developer Guides" that focus on the developer experience.

-The next is that there are special topics within the TVM community that benefit from additional attention.
+The next consideration is that there are special topics within the TVM community that benefit from additional attention.
 These topics include, but are not limited to, microTVM and VTA.
 Special "Topic Guides" can be created to index existing material, and provide context on how to navigate that material most effectively.

 To facilitate newcomers, a special "Getting Started" section with installation instructions, a overview of why to use TVM, and other first-experience documents